AMAAI-Lab/Video2Music/dataset/README.md

 - **vevo_meta:**
   - *idlist.txt:* List of features, titles, and YouTube IDs

 Explore and utilize this dataset for innovative research and applications.

 For more details, refer to our [GitHub repository](https://github.com/AMAAI-Lab/Video2Music).

-Happy exploring and creating with MuVi-Sync!